-22 Training and exercising EPRR Training The organisation carries out training in line with a training needs analysis to ensure staff are current in their response role. Υ Evidence - Process explicitly described within the EPRR policy or statement of intent - Evidence of a training needs analysis - Training records for all staff on call and those performing a role within the ICC - Training materials - Evidence of personal training and exercising portfolios for key staff A Training Needs Analysis is underway for all SMOCS and DOCS to ensure that they are competent / current in their role.
-Training records are maintained for all EPRR training.
-The EPRR policy outlines the required training of ICC staff Staff have been requested of maintain personal training and exercising portfolios.
-The Head of EPRR has developed a standardised template to support this.
-All training secsions are completed with an attendance certificate to support Fully Compliant 23 Training and exercising EPRR exercising and testing programme In accordance with the minimum requirements, in line with ourrent guidance, the organisation has an exercising and testing programme to safely' test incident response arrangements, ('no undue risk to exercise players or participants, or those patients in your care) Y Organisations should meet the following exercising and testing requirements: • a six-monthly communications test • annual table top exercise • live exercise at least once every three years • command post exercise every three years.
-The exercising programme must: • identify exercises relevant to local risks • meet the needs of the organisation type and stakeholders • ensure warning and informing arrangements are effective.
+22 Training and exercising EPRR Training The organisation oarries out training in line with a training needs analysis to ensure staff are current in their response role. ¥ Evidence • Process explicitly described within the EPRR policy or statement of intent • Evidence of a training needs analysis • Training records for all staff on call and those performing a role within the ICC • Training materials • Evidence of personal training and exercising portfolios for key staff A Training Needs Analysis is underway for all SMOCS and DOCS to ensure that they are competent / current in their role Training records are maintained for all EPRR training The EPRR policy outlines the required training of ICC staff Staff have been requested ot maintain personal training and exercising portfolios.
+The Hesd of EPRR has developed a standardised template to support this All training sersions are completed with an attendance certificate to support Training and ezercising EPRR exercising and testing programme In accordance with the minimum requirements, in line with current guidance, the organisation has an exercising and testing programme to safely' test incident response arrangements, ('no undue risk to exercise players or participants, or those patients in your care) Y Organisations should meet the following exercising and testing requirements: • a six-monthly communications test • annual table top exercise • live exercise at least once every three years • command post exercise every three years.
+The exercises relevant to local risks • meet the needs of the organisation type and stakeholders • ensure warning and informing arrangements are effective.
 Lessons identified must be captured, recorded and acted upon as part of continuous improvement.
-Evidence • Exercising Schedule which includes as a minimum one Business Continuity exercise • Post exercise reports and embedding learning monthly communications test which is reported to the EPRR Committee The command poet exercise was last undertaken when the covid pandemic was declared an level 4 incident for the NHS The last live exercise took place November 2019 and a live exercise is scheduled for October 2022.
-Due to the ICC being in situ to respond to the covid pandemic so a command poet exercise has not been done.
+Evidence • Exercising Schedule which includes as a minimum one Business Continuity exercise • Post exercise reports and embedding learning monthly communications test which is reported to the EPRR Committee The command post exerices was last undertaken when the covid pandemic was declared an level 4 incident for the NHS The last live exercise took place Novermber 2019 and a live exercise took place Novermber 2019 and a live exercise is scheduled for October 2022.
+Due to the ICC being in situ to respond to the covid pandemic so a command post exercise has not been done.
 ED have undertaken a table top exercise this year.
-Local risks identified by this person of the test I exercises.
-Lessons are always learned during the debrief process post exercise I training and post exercise I training and post exercise reports are presented to the EPRR.
-Fully Compliant 24 Training and exercising Responder training The organisation has the ability to maintain training records and exercise attendance of all staff with key roles for response in accordance with the Minimum Occupational Standards.
-Individual responders and key decision makers should be supported to maintain a continuous personal development portfolio including involvement in exercising and incident response as well as any training undertaken to fulfil their role Y Evidence Training records Evidence of personal training and exercising portfolios for key staff Evidence of personal training and exercising portfolios for key staff Ttraining records and exercise attendance of all staff with key roles for response are recorded Staff have been requested of maintain personal training and exercising portfolios.
-The Head of EPPR has developed adn distributed a standardised template to support this All training sessions are completed with an attendance certificate to support personal portfolios.
-Fully Compliant
+Local risks identified by thje EPRR committee form the basis of the test / exercises.
+Lessons are always learned during the debrief process post exercise reports are presented to the EPRR Committee and feed through to the Trute Board via the 24 Training and ezercising Responder training The organisation has the ability to maintain training records and exercise attendance of all staff with key roles for response in accordance with the Minimum Occupational Standards.
+Individual responders and key decision makers should be supported to maintain a continuous personal development portfolio including involvement in exercising and incident response as well as any training undertaken to fulfil their role Y Evidence • Training records • Evidence of personal training and exercising portfolios for key staff Training records and exercise attendance of all staff with key roles for response are recorded Staff have been requested of maintain personal training and exercising portfolios.
+The Head of EPBR has developed adm distributed a standardised template to support this All training sessions are completed with an attendance certificate to support personal portfolios Fully Compliant